This is a prerelease version.

-Save the state of a Jet job with Platform Operator
+Tutorial: Save the state of a Jet job

-Learn how to save the state of your data pipelines and initiate a data pipeline from an existing state using the Hazelcast Platform Operator.
+Learn how to save the state of your data pipelines and initiate a job from a snapshot using Operator.

 Overview

 This tutorial guides you through the process of saving the state of your data pipelines and creating new data pipelines initialized from the saved state.
-Follow the steps below:
+In this tutorial, you’ll:

-• Export a Snapshot from the Jet pipeline
+• Export a snapshot from the Jet job.

-• Start a new Jet pipeline initialized from the Snapshot
+• Start a new Jet job initialized from the Snapshot.

 The tutorial should take approximately 10 minutes to complete.